abhimanyusethia12/iitkscrabble/index.md

 * Where?
 Online, on International Scrabble Club (www.isc.ro) (tutorial given in resources)
 * How to Register?
 Click on the link above
 * Registration Deadline?
 13 March, 11:59pm
 * I do not know how to play Scrabble can I still play?
 Yes!
-Just read the rulebook and get started
+Just read the rules, [this article](https://scrabble.wonderhowto.com/how-to/master-scrabble-win-every-game-0115054/) and try out a few games.

 ## Schedule 📆